mrkamel/search_flip/README.md

 ## AWS Elasticsearch / Signed Requests

-To use SearchFlip with AWS Elasticsearch and signed requests, you have to add at `aws-sdk-core` to your Gemfile and tell SearchFlip to use the `SearchFlip::AwsSigv4Plugin`:
+To use SearchFlip with AWS Elasticsearch and signed requests, you have to add `aws-sdk-core` to your Gemfile and tell SearchFlip to use the `SearchFlip::AwsSigv4Plugin`:

 ```ruby